 The Internal Revenue Service offers several tax breaks to the caretakers of children aimed at reducing the financial burden income taxes place on families.
-Tax breaks for children include a tax exemption for each dependent child, a Child Tax Credit and a credit for adoption expenses.
+You can take a tax deduction for a child if the child qualifies.
 The exact amount you stand to save on taxes for caring for a child depends on your income tax rate and the specific tax breaks that apply to you.

 - BananaStock/BananaStock/Getty Images